Updated: Nov 14

 Private foundations (PFs) are not the only tools by which philanthropic investors can preserve their legacy of charitable giving.
-Donor-advised funds (DAFs) are becoming a popular option for donors who desire a more flexible giving structure that allows for more family involvement in giving, DAFs have distinct advantages as well.
+Donor-advised funds (DAFs) are becoming a popular option for donors who desire a more flexible giving structure.
+Although private foundations allow for more family involvement in giving, DAFs have distinct advantages as well.
 Here is my summarized comparison of the two:

-DAF: The sponsoring organization essentially does all of the administrative work – they monitor assets, hire staff to administer grants, take care of tax compliance, and provide expertise.
+DAF: The sponsoring organization essentially does all of the administrative work – they manage assets, hire staff to administer grants, take care of tax compliance, and provide expertise.

-PF: The organization establishes a Board of Directors and can hire staff to manage assets, grant making, investments, and other organizational needs.
+PF: The organization establishes a Board of Directors and can hire staff to manage assets, distribute grants and complete other organizational needs.
 The Board of Directors also hires a CPA to prepare annual tax returns and manage tax compliance.

 PF: The foundation must file Form 990-PF and all necessary state returns.
-A PF is also required to pay an annual 2% excise tax on net investment income (which can be reduced to 1% if certain qualifications are met).
-Furthermore, the foundation is subject to self-dealing restrictions, mandatory distributions, and other stringent tax rules and regulations.
+A PF is required to pay an annual 1.39% excise tax on net investment income.
+The foundation is also subject to self-dealing restrictions, mandatory distributions, and other stringent tax rules and regulations.

 DAF: The donor is not required to follow a formal grant-making structure, distribute grants in a restricted amount of time or adhere to a grant distribution requirement.
 Although the donor advises the sponsoring organization on their preferred grant recipients, the sponsoring organization makes the final decision on which grantees are selected.
 In practice, most sponsoring organizations distribute grants to the donor's preferred recipient.

 PF: The private foundation establishes a grant application process or pre-selects grantee organizations to receive charitable funds.
-Every year, the foundation must make qualifying distribution of at least 5% of the prior year's average investment net assets.
-In addition, private foundation directors have the ultimate authority over what grants are made.
+Every year, the foundation must make qualifying distributions that are approximately 5% of the prior year's investment assets.
+The Board of Directors has ultimate authority over what grants are made.

 All things considered, both DAFs and private foundations allow donors to establish a legacy by which they can instill the value of giving throughout family generations.
 Tax implications, philanthropic values, and compliance all must be considered when choosing the best giving vehicle.
 For more information about donor-advised funds or private foundations, contact The Little CPA.